Mentalab-hub/explorepy/docs/usage.rst

       -bt, --bluetooth [sdk|pybluez]  Select the Bluetooth interface -h, --help                Show this message and exit.

-.. note:: If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF
+.. note:: If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF/CSV
             file for ExG data with the given file name plus the time the setting has changed.

 .. note:: To load EDF files, you can use `pyedflib <https://github.com/holgern/pyedflib>`_ or